Business Auto Coverage

 It is up to each department to discuss these risks with employees prior to authorizing personal vehicle use for University business.

-Enrollment Procedure: All University-owned and leased vehicles must be added to the Online master fleet list [http://rmas.fad.harvard.edu/online-risk-management-self-service] in order to be insured under the Program.
+All University-owned and leased vehicles must be added to the Online Master Fleet List in order to be insured under the Program.
 Department heads are responsible for:

 • Authorizing use of vehicles and communicating University policies and procedures to authorized employee drivers

-To assure the master fleet list properly reflects all vehicles intended for coverage, we strongly encourage that department heads designate a fleet manager to serve as the primary contact for all auto related insurance duties.
-Upon request, Risk Financing & Insurance will grant assigned fleet managers proper site permissions so that they can verify and/or amend their fleet listing using the Online Risk Management Self-service Portal.
+To ensure the master fleet list properly reflects all vehicles intended for coverage, we strongly encourage that department heads designate a fleet manager to serve as the primary contact for all auto related insurance duties.
+Upon request, Risk Strategy and Insurance will grant assigned fleet managers proper site permissions so that they can verify and/or amend their fleet listing using the Online Master Fleet List.

-Claims Procedure: All crashes involving any University owned or leased motor vehicle, regardless of fault, should be reported to the Risk Financing & Insurance department as soon as possible.
-An Accident Report must be completed and submitted via the Online Risk Management Self-service Portal.
+Any incident involving a University owned or leased motor vehicle, regardless of fault, must be reported to the Risk Strategy and Insurance department as soon as possible.
+An Accident Report must be completed and submitted via the Harvard University Incident Reporting Portal.
 It is important to report any accident even if there appears to be no visible damage to the vehicles involved.
 Please contact the Manager of Claims and Loss Prevention at 617-496-8830 with any questions.